What is information governance?

 We know there is a lot to digest in that definition.
 We'll try to break it into more edible portions.
 Here are some important points to know about IG:

-IG builds on a lot of the principles tied to traditional records management and enterprise content management.
+IG builds on the principles of traditional records management and enterprise content management.
 Those disciplines focus on the information lifecycle, how data is created, stored, organized, and ultimately deleted.
-IG speaks more to a comprehensive strategy, attempting to help organizations get the most value out of their digital information assets while minimizing potential risks.
+IG encompasses a comprehensive strategy that helps organizations get the most value out of their digital information assets while minimizing potential risks.
 In that sense, IG is designed to guide records management and enterprise content management, not replace them, while also providing a framework for making smarter decisions with regards to what information is valuable and where it is best stored within the IT infrastructure.

 Essential to Business Process